Estonian Weightlifting Federation

 Estonian Weightlifting Federation (abbreviation EWF; Eesti Tõstespordi Liit) is one of the sport governing bodies in Estonia which deals with weightlifting.

 EWF history dates back to 1920 when Estonian Sport Union (Eesti Spordiliit) was established; the union also had a weightlifting department.
 In 1926, EKRAVE Union (Eesti Kerge-, Raske- ja Veespordi Liit) was established.
-EWF considers it's actual establishment on 10 April 1933, when Estonian Wrestling-, Boxing- and Weightlifting Union (Maadluse-, Poksi- ja Tõsteliit) was created.
+EWF considers its actual establishment on 10 April 1933, when Estonian Wrestling-, Boxing- and Weightlifting Union (Maadluse-, Poksi- ja Tõsteliit) was created.
 In 1989, EWF is re-established.

 EWF is a member of International Weightlifting Federation (IWF).